usgs/landslides-mLS/README.md

 ## Usage example (from mLS.m)

 ```
-% Upload the landslide areas, which you want to analyze its frequency-area
+% Upload the landslide areas, which you want to analyze their frequency-area
 % distribution, as a horizontal array.
 In this example, we use the sample_data.m
 % file that you can find in the repository.
 When you open the sample_data.m
 % file in the Matlab, you will see the landslide areas array with a parameter name